lvsl123/chrome-extension-invert/README.md

-Some code are from chrome.
-Simple invert color script that can be used anywhere
+Simple and lazy invert color script that can be used anywhere.
+Codes other than scripts/content.js are (partly) from chrome tutorial with some modification.
+Instead of needing to click on the icon to use the script it's changed to after every single page is loaded